neuefische/web-exercises/sessions/html-and-the-web/format-salad/README.md

 4. Once the file is saved, you should see all the code correctly indented.
    ![Indented](assets/indented-code.png)

 > If your code, after saving it, hasn't been indented it mean that you haven't configure [Prettier - Code formatter](https://marketplace.visualstudio.com/items?itemName=esbenp.prettier-vscode) correctly in VS code.
-Please go back to the computer set up document and configure correctly Prettier
+Please go back to the computer set up document and reconfigure Prettier.

 Congratulations! 🎉 Prettier is correctly setup!